Current Cases

 • Defendants moved to transfer the case to Texas or dismiss the case outright.
 On April 8, 2021, after reviewing the parties’ written and oral argument, Judge Donato denied defendants’ motions in their entirety and permitted the case to proceed in California.

-• On October 5, 2021, Judge Donato granted plaintiffs’ motion for leave to file a second amended complaint which adds several new named plaintiffs.
+• On October 5, 2021, Judge Donato granted plaintiffs’ motion for leave to file a second amended complaint which added several new named plaintiffs.
 Plaintiffs filed the second amended complaint with the Court on October 7, 2021.
 Defendants again moved to dismiss the case, and, on June 29, 2022, Judge Donato again denied defendants’ motion.

 Whom to Contact for More Information